 7. Shop smart for winter clothes

-Don’t waste your budget – always read the labels when you shop for winter clothes.
-Avoid cotton and look for polyester (especially polyester polar fleece), wool and things with ‘down’ filling.
+Don’t spend unnecessarily – always read the labels when you shop for winter clothes.
+Avoid cotton and look for wool, recycled polyester and items with ‘down’ filling.
+Good places to look for inexpensive winter clothes include second-hand stores, eBay, Depop or even Facebook Marketplace – plus, you’ll be shopping sustainably by buying second-hand items!
+If you want to invest in items that will last years and years, Patagonia has a whole collection of recycled-fabric winter clothing.
 Nylon is particularly good for windproof outer layers.
-There’s also no harm in getting some thermal underwear, for those extra chilly days.
+There’s also no harm in getting some thermal underwear for extra chilly days.

-Stay warm this Winter and remember…there’s always an Aussie Summer waiting around the corner!
+Stay warm this winter and remember, there’s always a scorching hot, sunny Aussie summer waiting around the corner, packed with beach days…